 16:00 – 24:00

 This year Shiodome Caretta is going Full Disney again, with a “Tangled” and “Frozen” mash-up.
-Once again it promises to be a lights and music extravaganza that’s well worth seeing.
-The soundtrack is music from the movies, and the animated Disney bits are merely projected on the buildings behind, so they can be easily ignored while watching the 250,000 LED light show & getting your snaps in front of the color-changing Xmas tree.
+Once again it’s a lights and music extravaganza that despite its insipid soundtrack, is well a few minutes of your time.
+The music from the movies, but can be easily ignored while watching the 250,000 LED light show & getting your snaps in front of the color-changing Xmas tree.

 November 15 – February 14 (closed January 1-2)